 - Professionals with long-term savings goals

-- Conservative investors preferring low-risk, high-consistency assets
+- Investors who prefer low-risk, high-consistency assets

-- Individuals seeking stable, predictable growth
+- Individuals looking for stable, predictable growth

 - Business owners investing surplus funds for future use